 Prior to joining KP International in 2018, Karin was a director with KP’s Technology Innovation, a group that identifies emerging technologies that are relevant for Kaiser Permanente and partners with KP leaders and frontline innovators to test solutions that can transform how we deliver care.
 Karin led a cross-functional team that fostered innovation projects from across the organization through funding, design coaching, pilot design, navigation of legal and intellectual property issues and stakeholder engagement.

 Prior to working at Kaiser Permanente, Karin worked in venture philanthropy, corporate social responsibility, health care and education with a focus on capacity building and leveraging technology to support the different communities being served.

-Christine graduated summa cum laude from the University of California, Berkeley and holds a degree in comparative literature.
-After graduating, she was invited to Germany via a Fulbright travel grant and a fellowship from the German government.
-Joined by interns from several other countries, she taught high school students in Bonn for an academic year.
-This assignment, along with an earlier experience as an exchange student in Japan, instilled in her a lifelong appreciation of other languages and cultures and fueled her desire to work with global health care professionals in her role at Kaiser Permanente International.
+Christine graduated summa cum laude from the University of California, Berkeley with a degree in comparative literature.
+After graduating, she taught in Germany via a Fulbright travel grant and a fellowship from the German government.
+This assignment, along with an earlier experience as an exchange student in Japan, instilled in her a lifelong appreciation of other languages and cultures and fueled her desire to work with global health care professionals through KP International.

 Paul Swenson, MBA

 Senior Vice President and Chief Strategy Officer, Kaiser Foundation Health Plan/Hospitals; President, Kaiser Permanente International

 Paul Swenson joined Kaiser Permanente in 2012 as senior vice president and chief strategy officer for Kaiser Foundation Health Plan/Hospitals.
 Currently, Paul has responsibilities for strategic planning, business development, enterprise risk management, and research.
 He also serves as president of Kaiser Permanente International.